mosn/layotto/docs/en/api_reference/file/file.md

 ### CompletePut

-The concept of completePut is that the file transfer is complete, and the file handle is closed, corresponding to the StreamId in the input parameter of the Put interface
+The concept of completePut is to close the handle of the opened file after the file transfer is complete
 #### Input type

 ```

-int
+Parameter 1, corresponds to the StreamId in the input parameters of the Put interface
+Parameter 2, represents whether EOF is received, if EOF is received, it is true, if an error occurs, it is false

 ```

 #### Return value type